The Staffordshire Hoard and Anglo-Saxon England

 There are military pieces, religious artefacts and items of jewelry.

-For some reason they were hidden ~ buried in a Staffordshire field ~ and there they lay, undiscovered, for hundreds of years, until a man with a metal detector unearthed them, near Lichfield, in the year 2009.
+For some reason they were hidden ~ buried in Staffordshire ~ and there they lay, undiscovered, for hundreds of years.

 Staffordshire Hoard: Early Medieval Cross - Folded